MolSSI/QCFractal/docs/qcfractal/source/managers.rst

 -----------

 There are a number of terms which can overlap in due to the layers of abstraction and the type of software and hardware the Queue Manager interacts with.
-To help with that, the pages in this section will use the terminology defined in the :doc:`glossary`.
+To help with that, the pages in this section will use the terminology defined below.
 Several pieces of software we interface with may have their own terms or the same term with different meaning, but because one goal of the Manager is to abstract those concepts away as best it can, we choose the following set.
 If you find something inappropriately labeled, unclear, or overloaded in any way, please raise an issue